RAMshades/AcousticsML/README.md

 ### Additional Installation (for option 2)
 #### Pytorch
-In addition to packages described in the .yml file, you can install PyTorch, Torchvision, TorchAudio for GPU.
+In addition to the packages described in the .yml file, you can install PyTorch, Torchvision, and TorchAudio for GPU.
 This can be done by going to [This Website](https://pytorch.org/get-started/locally/) to find the correct package to install.

 #### PyRoomAcoustics
 For a few of the notebooks, you will also need to install the pyroomacoustics package seen [Here](https://github.com/LCAV/pyroomacoustics).
 This can be installed using the following line: